Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 Maisonneuve granted Jacques 30 acres of land adjacent to son-

-Urbain Tessier arrived in New France in the mid-
+Urbain Tessier arrived in New France in the mid- he was granted 30 acres of land, located today on the west side of Rue St-

 Despite the steady arrival of new colonists as well as a few births to settler families,